Byadiso/ryaneza/README.md

 # PROJECT OVERVIEW

-**ryaneza** is a platform where people can search fruits and vegetables for buying or get a delivery at door.
+**ryaneza** is a platform where people can search fruits and vegetables and buy them or get a delivery at door.
 It was built from using javascritpt, node, HTML , CSS.

 -   The user interface link : https://byadiso.github.io/ryaneza/
 -   Live app is hosted on heroku : https://ryaneza.herokuapp.com